 - 1/2 cup chopped green pepper

 - 1. In a large bowl, combine the first 10 ingredients; add enough broth to moisten.
 Just before baking, loosely stuff the turkey.
 Skewer turkey openings; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.

-- 2. Bake, uncovered, at 325° for 3-1/2 to 4 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
+- 2. Bake, uncovered, at 325° for 3-1/2 to 4 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
 (Cover loosely with foil if turkey browns too quickly.)
 Cover turkey and let stand for 20 minutes before removing stuffing and carving turkey.
 Yield: 6-8 servings.